 Writers can contribute to a culture of equity by adopting inclusive writing practices.
 Inclusive language understands that language is not inherently neutral—many of the ways that we've been taught to write, speak, refer to, and think about people and events reflect societal biases.
 By using inclusive language, writers can show respect for individual differences and experiences.
 When thinking about how to address and write about people, especially ones who hold identities that are different from yours, it is helpful to find resources written by people of those communities on how they should be addressed.
 Engaging with the resources below can help your writing become more inclusive, ultimately allowing for it to be read by a larger and more diverse audience.

 Many of the style guides listed below come from standards in the field of journalism.
 These guides discuss word choice and how language is changing with time.
 We have also created our own section about gender-inclusive language in the next box.

 Disability Style Guides:

-Guidelines on Inclusive Language and Images in Scholarly Communication contains guides pertaining to:
+The Guidelines on Inclusive Language and Images in Scholarly Communication by the Coalition for Diversity & Inclusion in Scholarly Communications (C4DISC) contains guides pertaining to:

-Linguistic justice is a view of learning where multiple expressions of diversity (e.g., race, social class, gender, language, etc.) are recognized and regarded as assets.
+In the Linguistic Justice view of learning, multiple expressions of diversity (e.g., race, social class, gender, language, etc.) are not only recognized but also regarded as assets.
 Linguistic justice believes that culture and language are not simply additions to but, rather, critical components of education.
-It also raises awareness of the ways hierarchies of oppression, particular in language, limit an individuals’ or groups’ access to their full potential.
-In education, the unwillingness to accept multiple Englishes has led to an education system which serves those who speak and write in "Standard American English" at the expense of students who utilize other vernaculars and students of multiple literacies.
+It raises awareness of the ways hierarchies of oppression, particular in language, limit and individual's and/or group's access to their full potential.
+In education, the unwillingness to accept multiple Englishes has led to an education system which serves those who speak and write in "Standard American English" at the expense of students who utilize other vernaculars as well as students of multiple literacies.

 For more information, see the videos and books listed below: